Mary Hay (actress): Life and career

 In 1920 Hay convinced D. W. Griffith that she was ready to assume the role of the 'squire's niece' after the untimely death of actress Clarine Seymour during the filming of his adaptation of the Parker - Grismer pastoral play, Way Down East.
 Hay had known actor Richard Barthelmess, who starred in the film opposite Lillian Gish, since she had worked on Hearts of the World.
 Their engagement and subsequent wedding on June 18, 1920, at Manhattan's Church of the Heavenly Rest was widely covered by the press and entertainment tabloids of the day.

 That December Hay supported Marilyn Miller and Leon Errol playing Rosalind Rafferty in the extremely successful Sally, a Ziegfeld produced musical comedy written by Guy Bolton with lyrics from Clifford Grey and music by Jerome Kern and Victor Herbert.
 Hay played the supporting role ‘Miss Barbara Sternroyd’ in Marjolaine, a musical comedy by Catherine Chisholm Cushing that opened at the Broadhurst Theatre on January 24, 1922.
 Marjolaine, based on the comedy Pomander Walk by Louis N. Parker, soon came under fire from Dr. John Roach Straton for contributing to the wrecking of female virtue in America.
 In an open letter printed in The New York Times, the play's producer, Russell Janney, defended the piece and all involved in its production and invited the clergy to a special afternoon performance of the play.
 Marjolaine closed in late May after a successful run of 136 performances.

-On Christmas Day, 1925, Hay created the title role in Mary Jane McKane, a musical comedy by William Carey Duncan and Oscar Hammerstein II.
-The play had a lucrative run at the Imperial Theatre that extended into May 1926.
-That September she played ’Weenie Winters’ in the phenomenally successful musical comedy Sunny by Oscar Hammerstein II and Otto Harbach.
+On Christmas Day, 1923, Hay created the title role in Mary Jane McKane, a musical comedy by William Carey Duncan and Oscar Hammerstein II.
+The play had a lucrative run at the Imperial Theatre that extended into May 1924.
+The following September she played ’Weenie Winters’ in the phenomenally successful musical comedy Sunny by Oscar Hammerstein II and Otto Harbach.
 Sunny opened at the New Amsterdam on September 22, 1925, and closed there after 517 performances on December 11, 1926.